To,

 Directors, KMPs and employees as required under

-There were no employee(s) in receipt of remuneration of 1.02 Crores or more per annum or in receipt of remuneration of 8.50 Lakhs per month, under Rule 5(2) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules 2014 except employees mentioned in Annexure D of this Report.
-Industrial relations continued to be cordial during the year.
+There were no employee(s) in receipt of remuneration of Rs.
+1.02 Crores or more per annum or in receipt of remuneration of Rs.
+8.50 Lakhs per month, under Rule 5(2) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules 2014 except employees mentioned in Annexure D of this Report.

-The Board of Directors has carried out an annual evaluation of its own performance, board committees and individual directors, pursuant to the provisions of the Act and Regulation 19 read with Schedule II, Part D of the SEBI LODR.
+The Board of Directors has conducted an annual evaluation of its own performance, board committees and individual directors, pursuant to the provisions of the Act and Regulation 19 read with Schedule II, Part D of the SEBI Listing Regulations.

 The performance of the Board was evaluated by the

-Board after seeking inputs from all the Directors on the basis of criteria such as the board composition and structure, effectiveness of board processes, information and functioning, etc.
+Board after seeking input from all the Directors on the basis of criteria such as the board composition and structure, effectiveness of board processes, information and functioning, etc.

 In a separate meeting of Independent Directors, the performance of Non- Independent Directors and the Board was evaluated.
-Additionally, they also evaluated the Chairman of the Board.
-The Board also assessed the quality, quantity and timeliness of the flow of information between the Company management and the Board that is necessary for the Board to effectively and reasonably perform their duties.
+Additionally, they also evaluated the Chairperson of the Board.
+The Board also assessed the quality, quantity and timeliness of the flow of information between the Company management and the Board, which is necessary for the Board to effectively and reasonably perform their duties.

 The Board of Directors expressed their satisfaction with the evaluation process.

-The Company has not given any loans, guarantees or made investment under section 186 of Companies Act, 2013 during the period under review.
+The Company has not given any loans, guarantees or made investment under section 186 of the Act during the period under review.

-All contracts/ arrangements/ transactions entered by the Company during the Financial year ended 31st March 2024 with related parties were on an arms length basis and were in the ordinary course of business.
-There were no material related party transactions (RPTs) undertaken by the Company during the Financial Year that require Shareholders approval under Regulation 23(4) of SEBI LODR or Section 188 of the Act.
+All contracts/ arrangements/ transactions entered by the Company during the Financial year ended March 31, 2025, with related parties were on an arms length basis and were in the ordinary course of business.
+There were no material related party transactions (RPTs) undertaken by the Company during the Financial Year that require Shareholders approval under Regulation 23(4) of SEBI Listing Regulations or Section 188 of the

-There were no qualifications, reservations or adverse remarks made by the Statutory Auditors in the Audit Report on the Standalone and Consolidated Financial Statements for the Financial year ended 31st March 2024.
+There were no qualifications, reservations or adversee remarks made by the Statutory Auditors in the Audit Report on the Standalone and Consolidated Financial Statements for the Financial year ended March 31, 2025.

 There were no material changes after the closure of the financial year.